mirfanmcs/Machine-Learning/Supervised Learning/Neural Networks/Neural Networks Learning - Backpropagation/Octave/readme.md

 You have now implemented all the code necessary to train a neural network.
 To train your neural network, we will now use advanced optimizing technique and use "fmincg" funciton, which is a function which works similarly to "fminunc".
 Note that these advanced optimizers are able to train our cost functions efficiently as long as we provide them with the gradient computations.

 Note: For large data set, we train model once and save the parameters &Theta;.
-We will use these saved parameters later for prediction.
+We then use these saved parameters later for prediction.

 `>>> options = optimset('MaxIter', 50);`